 These easy Almond Butter Chocolate Truffles feature a melt-in-your-mouth center with creamy almond butter, sliced almonds, coconut, and chocolate chips.
-They’re gluten-free, paleo-friendly, and perfect for the holidays!

-Made with just 5 simple ingredients, these Almond Butter Chocolate Truffles are healthier than other truffle recipes, but just as decadent.
+Made with just 5 simple ingredients, these Almond Butter Chocolate Truffles are lighter than other truffle recipes, but just as decadent.
 And if you’d like to add some variety to your holiday cookie rotation this year, be sure to check out my Chocolate Almond Butter Cookies, Cranberry Almond Chocolate Chip Cookies, and Coconut Flour Chocolate Chip Cookies.

-When I first tested this vegan dessert recipe, they disappeared in two days – that’s how much we loved them!
+When I first tested this dessert recipe, they disappeared in two days – that’s how much we loved them!
 And the best part is that they come together in just 10 minutes with no baking required.
 They’re the perfect bite-sized treat for a holiday party or a sweet gift.

 This is also a great recipe to make with little ones because it’s hands-on, but super easy (and if you end up with some interesting shapes, it’s totally fine).
 My Christmas Almond Chocolate Cups are another fun recipe that’s just as easy and delicious.

-- Almond butter — I like to use a good quality natural almond butter.
+Almond butter — I like to use a good quality natural almond butter.

-- Shredded coconut — The almond butter and chocolate add plenty of sweetness, so I use unsweetened shredded coconut.
+Shredded coconut — The almond butter and chocolate add plenty of sweetness, so I use unsweetened shredded coconut.

-- Sliced almonds — Chop some of the sliced almonds to use for topping.
+Sliced almonds — Chop some of the sliced almonds to use for topping.
 You can use toasted almonds too.

-- Chocolate chips — You’ll use ½ cup of the chocolate chips in the truffle dough, and melt the rest to dip the truffles in.
+Chocolate chips — You’ll use ½ cup of the chocolate chips in the truffle dough, and melt the rest to dip the truffles in.
 I used sugar-free chocolate chips but you can also use dark chocolate chips.
 If you prefer a dairy-free option, please use dairy-free chocolate.

-- Melted butter — You can also use melted coconut oil.
+Melted butter — You can also use melted coconut oil.

 Instructions